Thread Veins Treatment & Removal in Cheshire

 Thread veins, also called spider veins or broken veins, are a benign medical condition that tends to affect people’s lower limbs as they get older.
 Thread veins are generally not harmful, but they can be unsightly and embarrassing.
-Most people seek removal treatments for thread veins to improve their appearance and self-confidence.
-There are several treatment options a person may consider.

 Thread veins occur as a result of problems in the circulatory system.
 Healthy veins continually direct blood towards the heart through a series of one-way valves.
 Occasionally, these valves may break down or malfunction, allowing blood to pool in the vein.
 This causes the vein to bulge and twist until it becomes noticeable on the surface of the skin.

 While there is no one sure cause of thread veins, several lifestyle and biological factors may contribute to them:

 - Hormonal changes due to pregnancy or menopause